Stormwater

 A key role of the NTSWG is to facilitate increased implementation of Erosion and Sediment Control (E&SC) practices and Water Sensitive Urban Design (WSUD) throughout the northern region.
 To minimise pollutants entering the waterways from runoff into the stormwater system, the NTSWG aims to raise community awareness about how everyone can improve stormwater management.

-There are plenty of things we can do at home to prevent pollutants from mixing in with stormwater, including: improving garden designs to minimise erosion, eliminating toxic substances and nutrients from flowing into drains, installing rainwater tanks, absorbent yards or raingardens, and placing rubbish into waste bins.
+There are plenty of things we can do at home to prevent pollutants from mixing in with stormwater including improving garden designs to minimise erosion, eliminating toxic substances and nutrients from flowing into drains, installing rainwater tanks, absorbent yards or raingardens, and placing rubbish into waste bins.

 Value

 Stormwater is a term used to describe rainwater runoff in urban areas from roofs, driveways, roads, car parks, paved areas, gardens, and other open spaces.
-Some stormwater soaks into the ground, evaporates or is captured by rainwater tanks - but most enters stormwater drains and flows directly into our natural waterways, which are home to sensitive aquatic animals and plants and are used for recreational and economic activities.
+Some stormwater soaks into the ground, evaporates or is captured by rainwater tanks, but most enters stormwater drains and flows directly into our natural waterways which are home to sensitive aquatic animals and plants and are used for recreational and economic activities.

 Historically, dense vegetation helped to slow rainwater runoff and minimised erosion, however vegetation clearing and installation of sealed surfaces (roads, car parks, roofs, etc.) through urban development increases the amount of stormwater runoff and pollutants entering waterways.